FAQs for Children/Teens

 What days do you teach?

-Weekdays, after-school into early evening hours.
-I also teach during the day (adults mostly) but have some spots for homeschooled kids.
-During the summer I teach 3 to 4 days a week, days/weeks TBD.
+Tuesday through Friday, after-school into early evening hours.
+I also teach during the day (adults mostly) but have some spots for home-schooled kids.

 Do you have any openings?

-Yes, but at present I have very few openings left!
+Yes, I have limited openings.
 Contact me here.

 Do you teach during vacations?
 Summer?